-(e) The applicant shall have submitted with her/his application a detailed written statement of her/his plan of proposed study, research or other planned activity consistent with Article 17:01 during the period of the leave to the Dean and Head which shall:
+(e) The applicant shall have submitted with their application a detailed written statement of their plan of proposed study, research or other planned activity consistent with Article 17:01 during the period of the leave to the Dean and Head which shall:

 (i) specify the plan to be followed which is clearly within the applicant's demonstrated area of competence and which should have a clear focus and be attainable within the sabbatical period;